mananXebia/React-Food-Assignment-Senior/README.md

 - While fetching the data from API in the home screen, display a Shimmer/Loader until data is displayed.

-- Create a Search and display the result on search.
+- Create a Search for the restaurants in the home screen and display the result on search.

 - Optimise the search if using onChange for search

 - On Click of each restaurant create a route and display the id of the restaurant on the routed screen.

-- display your name on the routed screen stored in context API or Redux store
+- display your name which is present in the nav bar, also on the routed screen which should be stored in context API or Redux store

 Bonus points